puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_windows.markdown

 ## Supported Platforms

 This page describes how puppet agent behaves on Windows systems.
-For information about Linux, OS X, and other Unix-like operating systems, see [Puppet Agent on \*nix Systems][win_agent].
+For information about Linux, OS X, and other Unix-like operating systems, see [Puppet Agent on \*nix Systems][unix_agent].

 Not all operating systems can manage the same resources with Puppet; some resource types are OS-specific, and other types may have OS-specific features.
 See the [type reference][] for details.